 Additionally, premiums are typically lower when purchased earlier in life, so buying now could save you money in the long run.

-In conclusion, Montana seniors should consider final expense life insurance to help cover the costs of a funeral.
+Montana seniors should consider final expense life insurance to help cover the costs of a funeral.
 It is important to understand the burial and funeral laws in Montana as well as compare sample rates for males and females when shopping for a policy.

 There are steps that need to be taken in order to purchase a final expense policy, so it is best to research different companies before making any decisions.